kayrules/minima/README.md

 START_INDEXING=false
 ```

+Ollama chatting model - qwen2:0.5b (hard coded, but we will provide you with a model options in next updates)

 WE ARE PREPARING A CONTAINER FOR CHATGPT ACTIONS USAGE!
 FOR NOW IGNORE 'linker' CONTAINER AND 'firebase' FOLDER!

 Minima (https://github.com/dmayboroda/minima) is licensed under the Mozilla Public License v2.0 (MPLv2).